stepchowfun/typical/README.md

 }
 ```

 Typical also generates code (not shown above) for converting `SendEmailRequestOut` into `SendEmailRequestIn`, which is logically equivalent to serialization followed by deserialization, but faster.
-Conversion in the other direction, however, is up to you.

 Notice that the type of `from` is `String` in `SendEmailRequestOut`, but its type is `Option<String>` in `SendEmailRequestIn`.
 Our clients use the former to construct requests, and our servers will decode them into the latter.